Architecture in the United States

-The architecture of the United States demonstrates a broad variety of architectural styles and built forms over the country's history of over two centuries of independence and former Spanish and British rule.
+The architecture of the United States demonstrates a broad variety of architectural styles and built forms over the country's history of over two centuries of independence and former Spanish, French, Dutch and British rule.

 Architecture in the United States has been shaped by many internal and external factors and regional distinctions.
 As a whole it represents a rich eclectic and innovative tradition.

 Pre-Columbian

 The oldest surviving non-imported structures on the territory that is now known as the United States were made by the Ancient Pueblo People of the four corners region.
 The Tiwa speaking people have inhabited Taos Pueblo continuously for over 1000 years.
 Algonquian villages Pomeiooc and Section in what later became coastal North Carolina survive from the late 16th century.
 Artist and cartographer John White stayed at the short-lived Roanoke Colony for 13 months and recorded over 70 watercolor images of indigenous people, plants, and animals.

 The remote location of the Hawaiian Islands from North America gave ancient Hawaii a substantial period of precolonial architecture.
 Early structures reflect Polynesian heritage and the refined culture of Hawaii.
-Post-contact late-19th-century Hawaiian architecture shows various foreign influences such as the Victorian, Georgian, and early-20th-century Spanish Colonial Revival style.
+Post-contact late-19th-century Hawaiian architecture shows various foreign influences such as the Victorian, Georgian, and early-20th-century Spanish Colonial Revival styles.

 Colonial

 When the Europeans settled in North America, they brought their architectural traditions and construction techniques for building.
 The oldest buildings in America have examples of that.
-Construction was dependent upon the available resources.
-Wood and brick are the most common elements of English buildings in New England, the Mid-Atlantic, and coastal South.
+Construction was dependent on the available resources.
+Wood and brick are the most common elements of English buildings in New England, the Mid-Atlantic, and the coastal South.
 It had also brought the conquest, destruction, and displacement of the indigenous peoples existing buildings in their homeland, as their dwelling and settlement construction techniques devalued compared to colonial standards.
 The colonizers appropriated the territories and sites for new forts, dwellings, missions, churches, and agricultural developments.